mchizaki/ckthesis/README.md

 \addbibresource{reference.bib}
 ```

-This `.bib` file can manage many papers in the following format:
+The `reference.bib` file can manage many papers in the following format:

 ```latex
 @article{Chizaki:MSSP2022,